deepgram/web-next/content/blog/posts/how-to-build-an-openai-whisper-api/index.md

   - whisper
   - machine-learning
 ---
-So, you've probably heard about OpenAI's [Whisper](https://openai.com/blog/whisper/) model; if not, it's a open-source automatic speech recognition (ASR) model – a fancy way of saying "speech-to-text" or just "speech recognition."
+So, you've probably heard about OpenAI's [Whisper](https://openai.com/blog/whisper/) model; if not, it's an open-source automatic speech recognition (ASR) model – a fancy way of saying "speech-to-text" or just "speech recognition."
 What makes Whisper particularly interesting is that it works with multiple languages (at the time of writing, it supports 99 languages) and also supports translation into English.
-It also has surprisingly low word error rate (WER) out-of-the-box.
+It also has a surprisingly low word error rate (WER) out-of-the-box.

 Whisper makes it pretty easy to invoke at the command line, as a CLI: